-How and when to follow a writer is fairly subjective, but I suggest to send a follow-up letter in a week.
-Youhave to be persistent enough to ensure that they’ve actually read it, but not pushy enough to annoy or pull away from them.
+How and when to follow up with a writer is fairly subjective, but I suggest sending a follow-up letter in a week.
+You have to be persistent enough to ensure that they’ve actually read it, but not pushy enough to annoy or pull away from them.

 Your database of media contacts is your biggest opportunity and tool.
 Or perhaps, it’s your second biggest tool, because the first is the relationships and the reputation you have with those people in that database.
-Enhance your network and enrich it with contacts: perfectly, you should be able to know everything you need about a media contact just by looking at your contact list — including media type, covered genres, your previous contacts, and more.
+Enhance your network and enrich it with contacts.
+Ideally, you should be able to know everything you need about a media contact just by looking at your contact list—including media type, covered genres, your previous contacts and more.

 The goal of any PR activity is to generate public interest in your music, and the first step to doing that is making sure that your music is on as many channels as possible.
 Journalists often have their own format and platforms that they prefer to discover and explore new musicians, so your presence on all the different channels ensures that your music can reach any writer.

 For practical tips on how to pitch media, check out this guide.
-Have questions or personal experience about your music PR activities?
+Have questions or personal experiences about your music PR activities?
 Share them in the comments below.